rupin-r/Digital-Design-Portfolio/Class Projects/Tensor Coprocessor/4x4/README.md

 The inputs for this module are as follows:

     A:     A single 32 bit floating point value from matrix A
     B:     A single 32 bit floating point value from matrix A
     C:     A single 32 bit floating point value from matrix A
     D:     A single 32 bit floating point value from matrix A

 The entirety of matrix B is included here

-A row output is given with output values
+A row output is given with output values:

     out1:  A single 32 bit floating point value denoting a matrix multiplication output
     out2:  A single 32 bit floating point value denoting a matrix multiplication output
     out3:  A single 32 bit floating point value denoting a matrix multiplication output
     out4:  A single 32 bit floating point value denoting a matrix multiplication output

     clk:   The system clk positive edge trigger
     rst:   A combination of reset_mult from cyclic array and system rst, positive edge trigger
     start: Comes from the overall design for reset synchronization
     done:  Signifies when row of matrix multiplication is done for batch timing

 --------------------
 **internal_rot_four.sv:**